kammitama5/kammitama5.github.io/_posts/2017-11-29-Wednesday-November-29th.md

 ## Learned about

-- AABB collison vs Pixel based collision.
+- AABB collision vs Pixel based collision.
   There is a really interesting book I'm looking at, also, in general, on Game Patterns.
   I think that sort of stuff in general is really helpful.
 Yep, I know I mentioned it before.
   Broken record here (it me) :)